snapcoreinc/dih-node12-template/README.md

 install and build using:

 - brew install node
 - npm install typescript ts-node
 - npm login --registry=https://npm.snapcore.com --scope=@snapcore
 - make

 Ensure that the build happens properly, then push the code to the git repo

-### TODO

--   When Docker 17.09 is generally available, consider using COPY --chown=app:app to save further image size

 ## Recommendations